 The core premise of narrative therapy is that by collaborating with a therapist, individuals can explore, challenge, and reframe the dominant narratives that have shaped their lives.
 This process allows them to separate themselves from their problems, gain a fresh perspective, and discover new possibilities for growth and transformation.

 Narrative therapists believe that people are the experts in their own lives and that they possess the skills and knowledge necessary to address their issues.
-By treating clients with respect, empathy, and non-judgment, narrative therapy empowers individuals to take an active role in their healing process.
+By treating patients with respect, empathy, and non-judgment, narrative therapy empowers individuals to take an active role in their healing process.

 In narrative therapy, the narrator is the individual who is telling their story.
 The narrator has the power to shape their narrative and determine how they want to be understood by others.
-By taking on the role of narrator, clients in narrative therapy can gain a sense of agency and control over their lives.
-The therapist acts as a collaborator, helping the client explore different perspectives and reframe their story in a way that promotes growth and healing.
+By taking on the role of narrator, patients in narrative therapy can gain a sense of agency and control over their lives.
+The therapist acts as a collaborator, helping the patient explore different perspectives and reframe their story in a way that promotes growth and healing.

 The primary goal of narrative therapy is to help individuals separate themselves from their problems and view their lives as a story that they have the power to shape.
-By externalizing issues and exploring alternative narratives, narrative therapy empowers clients to rely on their own skills and expertise to minimize problems and create more positive, meaningful stories.
+By externalizing issues and exploring alternative narratives, narrative therapy empowers patients to rely on their own skills and expertise to minimize problems and create more positive, meaningful stories.

 Narrative family therapy empowers families to reframe their stories and gain a fresh perspective on their challenges.
 By externalizing problems and deconstructing dominant narratives, this approach allows families to separate themselves from their issues and explore alternative, more empowering storylines.